ASKurz/recoding-Hayes-2018/Chapter_02.md

 ### The standardized regression model.

-Since brms doesn't automatically give us the standardized coefficients the way OLS output often does, we'll have to bet proactive.
+Since brms doesn't automatically give us the standardized coefficients the way OLS output often does, we'll have to be proactive.
 One solution is just to standardized the data themselves and then re-fit the model with those standardized variables.
 That leads us to the issue of how one standardized variables to begin with.
 Recall that standardizing entails subtracting the mean of a variable from that variable and then dividing that value by the standard deviation.
 We don't want to do that by hand.
 So one handy way is to make a custom function to do that work for us.

 ``` r
 sandardize <- function(x){